 Many home educated children have an overwhelmingly positive learning experience.
 We would expect the parents' decision to home educate to be made with their child's best education at the heart of the decision.
 However, this is not the case for all, and home education can mean some children are less visible to the services that are there to keep them safe and supported in line with their needs.
+When a parent notifies us that they wish to deregister their child to electively home educate them, we will immediately notify the local authority.

 The school discusses with families who choose to home educate their children and to ascertain the reasoning behind their decision.
 All families are reassured that they are welcome to reapply for a space at school if they feel that EHE is not working in the way they had anticipated.
-The school operates in line with DfE Elective home education guidance and Shropshire Council Elective home education processes and protocols.
+The school operates in line with DFE\Elective home education guidance and Shropshire Council Elective home education processes and protocols.
 All information regarding known vulnerabilities (e.g. a child who has special educational needs or a disability, and/or has a social worker or other known vulnerabilities).